Jakub-Mroczek/Transistor-Curve-Tracer/README.md

 ![image](https://user-images.githubusercontent.com/45322860/133713383-8a0b94c3-d343-4988-be49-845a4c71da94.png)

-To create a trace, the stair-step waveform was applied to the gate of the MOSFET.
+To create a trace, a stair-step waveform was applied to the gate of the MOSFET.
 Drain current was obtained from the voltage ramp using a current mirror.
 The fall time of the voltage ramp was increased to prevent drain current overshoot.
 It ended up being essentially a triangle function.

 Stair-Step             |  Triangle
 :-------------------------:|:-------------------------: